Narco-state: Iran

 Since 2017, a sudden surge in crystal meth production and smuggling from Iran has contributed to a drug epidemic in neighboring Iraq and Turkey.

 Lebanon

 Illegal drugs trading pervaded in Lebanon since the 1960s.
-In 2014, Lebanese authorities seized 25.4m Captagon tablets at the airport and Port of Beirut.
-In April 2015, the European Council stated that Lebanon became a transit country for drug trafficking.
+In 2014, Lebanese authorities seized 25.4 million Captagon tablets at the airport and Port of Beirut.
+In April 2015, the European Council stated that Lebanon had become a transit country for drug trafficking.
 In April 2021, Greek authorities seized four tonnes of cannabis hidden in dessert-making machinery at Piraeus, which was en route from Lebanon to Slovakia.
-In the same month, 5.3m Captagon pills hidden in fruits imported from Lebanon were seized by authorities in Saudi Arabia.
-In May 2021, Lebanese authorities confiscated cocaine hidden in Makdous, destined to Australia.
+In the same month, 5.3 million Captagon pills hidden in fruits imported from Lebanon were seized by authorities in Saudi Arabia.
+In May 2021, Lebanese authorities confiscated cocaine hidden in Makdous, destined for Australia.
 In the same month, Lebanese customs at Beirut Airport seized 60 tonnes of hashish, intended to be exported to the Netherlands.